The stock market is a wealth-building machine

 In other words, each stock is tied to a specific company, and each company is part of a larger industry.
 We’re constantly combing through those industries to find the most likely winners.

-Our site will be offering our seven best ideas in the stock market for $17 per month.
+Our site will be offering our seven best ideas in the stock market for $49 per month (or $399 per year).
 We believe our recommendations could benefit different people in a variety of different ways: